couleurm/couleurstoolbox/README.md

 </a>
 </p>

-This has been made with the intent of making it easier to tweak Windows and it's settings, quickly install & configure programs.
+This has been made with the intent of making it easier to tweak Windows and its settings, quickly install & configure programs.
 It consists of a bunch of scripts (such as [TweakList](https://github.com/couleur-tweak-tips/TweakList) or [The Installer](https://github.com/couleur-tweak-tips/the-installer)) and shortcuts/links to make your life easier, whether you're a newbie or a veteran.

 ## Download